Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Modeling Perspective and Framework

 In \eqref{eq:aux_sp}, we have specified the dependence of price on the set of features $\bs{X_{it}}$.
-Typically, with the RM and Pricing systems employed by the firm, the prices are based on opportunity costs (bid prices) computed by solving a finite horizon optimization problem considering demand forecasts, capacities etc and further refinement based on pricing rules employed by the firm.
+Typically, with the RM and Pricing systems employed by the firm, the prices are based on marginal opportunity costs (bid prices) computed by solving a finite horizon optimization problem considering demand forecasts, capacities etc., and further refinement based on pricing rules employed by the firm.
 Therefore, the function $g(\cdot)$ in most practical scenarios will be complex and high-dimensional.
 Although \eqref{eq:aux_sp} is not the main equation of interest, it is useful in elucidating the causal dependence between variables in the model and will also help us later in developing a robust two-stage estimation approach.
-Since our main concern is to estimate the price sensitivity parameters, $\bs{\theta}$, the additional unknown parameters of the model which also need to be estimated, $((\phi(\cdot), g(\cdot))$, are also known as the nuisance parameters in econometrics parlance.
-As compared to a fully parametric model such as the Poisson generalized linear model, which itself may lead to biased estimates of $\bs{\theta}$ if the nuisance parameter is mis-specified due to linearity restriction, the semi-parametric model in \eqref{eq:main_sp} with a more flexible structure allows one to mitigate this problem while still being interpretable and amenable to efficient estimation approaches for the parameters of interest \cite{Robinson1988}.
+While our main concern is to estimate the price sensitivity parameters $\bs{\theta}$, we still need to estimate the additional unknown parameters of the model, $((\phi(\cdot), g(\cdot))$, known in the econometrics parlance as the nuisance parameters.
+As compared to a fully parametric model such as the Poisson generalized linear model, which itself may lead to biased estimates of $\bs{\theta}$ if the nuisance (volume) parameter is mis-specified due to linearity restriction, the semi-parametric model in \eqref{eq:main_sp} with a more flexible structure allows one to mitigate this problem while still being interpretable and amenable to efficient estimation approaches for the parameters of interest \cite{Robinson1988}.